 So it’s very painful to look at society, to look at parents, maybe without intention or with intention – it really doesn’t matter, but knowing they programmed you with falsities for their own convenience.
 To serve you up as a tribal piece of livestock for the powers that be.

-Our culture is prone to distraction of oneself by watching the lives of others through t.v, movies, and internet.
+Our culture is prone to the distraction of oneself by watching the lives of others through t.v, movies, and the internet.
 These speculations that unfold before us but within which we have no part adds to the difficult task of self-examination.

-(Now wondering, how do we discover the truth instead of how we live truth – that’s a promising idea.)
+(Now wondering, how do we discover the truth instead of how we live the truth – that’s a promising idea.)

 So you need to know yourself because you need to know how or why you were lied to.
 And then you have to find a way to embrace the truth without embarrassing the black nihilistic rage of having been lied to.
 For having your desire denied for goodness and conformity, or for bond and unity with your elders.
 Lies used against you to turn you into a form of tax, warfare, or breeding livestock for the powers that be.

 I’m able to see passages of relativism; these worlds that we construct as truths so long as there are people who passionately believe.
 The belief of a Hindu that Vishnu is God, the belief of a Mohammedan that Allah is God, even the notion that there is no god – all are true provided each of these beliefs is embraced with passion and intensity.

 But I ask, are you okay with the mechanical act of worship?
 Because it just might be a travesty of faith.
 For many, it might even be an offense to the same god who accepts these sincere yet misdirected beliefs of the idolator.